platformsh/platformsh-docs/sites/platform/src/learn/overview/yaml/what-is-yaml.md

 If you use `version: 1.10`, it's parsed as an integer and so is treated the same as `1.1`.
 If you use `version: "1.10"`, it's parsed as a string and isn't treated as the same as `1.1`.

-You can define strings either with or without quotes, which can be single `'` or double `"`.
-Quotes let you escape characters (if double) and make sure the value is parsed as a string when you want it.

-For example, you might be representing version numbers and want to parse them as strings.
-If you use `version: 1.10`, it's parsed as an integer and so is treated the same as `1.1`.
-If you use `version: "1.10"`, it's parsed as a string and isn't treated as the same as `1.1`.

 ### Mappings (dictionaries/objects)

 In addition to basic scalar values, each key can also represent a set of other key–value pairs.